Trump ally to appear before NYC grand jury eyeing charges

 Robert Costello was asked to appear by the Manhattan district attorney's office after he said he had information raising questions about the credibility of Michael Cohen, a key witness in the investigation, according to a person familiar with the matter who insisted on anonymity to discuss secret legal proceedings.

 His testimony will come two days after Trump said he expected to face criminal charges and urged supporters to protest his possible arrest.
-In a series of social media posts through the weekend, Trump criticized the New York investigation, directing particularly hostile rhetoric toward Manhattan District Attorney Alvin Bragg.
+In a series of social media posts through the weekend, the Republican former president criticized the New York investigation, directing particularly hostile rhetoric toward Manhattan District Attorney Alvin Bragg, a Democrat.

 It was unclear whether Costello's testimony has any potential to change the course of a grand jury probe that seems close to concluding.